Emil C. Danenberg: Early life and musical career

 Among his undergraduate piano students in the 1960s was Stanley Cowell, who became a distinguished jazz pianist.
 Cowell included "Emil Danenberg" in his 1973 piano suite "Musa: Ancestral Streams".

 He married Mary Ann Brezney, also a pianist and music teacher, on June 23, 1951.
-She died April 24, 2008 at the age of 81.
+She died April 24, 2008, at the age of 81.

-Dean, Oberlin Conservatory
+Dean of the Oberlin Conservatory

 After serving for a year as Acting Dean, Danenberg became Dean of the Oberlin Conservatory of Music in July 1971.
 Danenberg fostered diversity and change as well as maintaining traditional strengths.
 One project, for instance, was the Baroque Performance Institute, started in 1972.
 Yet he also took the initiative to introduce jazz studies and ethnomusicology.
 In 1973 he invited jazz musician Wendell Logan to join the faculty; Logan went on to create a jazz department and establish jazz studies.
 Danenberg also created a post in gamelan, an Indonesian classical form.

-President, Oberlin College
+President of Oberlin College

 Danenberg was chosen for five-year term and became the eleventh president of Oberlin College, April 7, 1975, and was reappointed April 1979.
 His appointment came after a fifteen-month search following the resignation of his predecessor Robert Works Fuller, who had proposed radical reforms and challenged faculty power.
 Danenberg had served on the Educational Commission, the Governance Commission, and the Committee to Review Minority Programs under Fuller, but as president he moved to reaffirm the strength of faculty governance.

 In 1979, Danenberg launched the largest fund-raising program in the college's history. with the goal to shore up college finances, expand programs, increase faculty salaries, and add positions.
 Danenberg used the success of the drive to benefit the Inter-Arts program, the Upward Bound Program for educationally disadvantaged students. the Black Arts/Theater program, women's studies curriculum, and Special Services to Disadvantaged Students.
 Danenberg introduced an Affirmative Action Plan in 1976, noting that it was a reiteration of the College's commitment, but there continued to be controversy over the colleges treatment of Black students and faculty, however.

 He died in Allen Memorial Hospital, Oberlin, at the age of 64 on January 16, 1982, from liver cancer.

-Emil Danenberg Distinguished Artist Residence Fund in 1981 and the Danenberg Oberlin-in-London Program in 1983 were established in his memory.
+Emil Danenberg Distinguished Artist Residence Fund in1981 and the Danenberg Oberlin-in-London Program in 1983 were established in his memory.